MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

 ## Add a participant from your organization to the meeting

-To add a participant from your organizaion that wasn't included in the original invite:
+To add a participant from your organization that wasn't included in the original invite:

+1. Select the **Open Participants** button.

 ![Placeholder for screen to come.](media/calling-meetings-9.JPG "Placeholder for screen to come")

+2.

 ## Admit a participant from outside your organization